|

 production scheduling systems are mentioned, most people probably think of

-for everything.
+everything.
 Essentially these are

 detail complexity systems – or reductionist/local optimum approaches.
 If we can obtain sufficient accurate data